Access To Mainstream Services

-This project brings together allied health and education researchers, in partnership with mainstream and special education schools, and an allied health practice in Bendigo.
+This project brought together allied health and education researchers, in partnership with mainstream and special education schools, and an allied health practice in Bendigo.
 It was funded by an Information, Linkages, and Capacity building (ILC) Readiness grant (2017) from the NDIS.

 A co-design group comprising parents of children with disability, education staff, and allied health practitioners developed the content for an on-line package aimed at supporting the inclusion of students with disability.
 The package demonstrates how these supports can maintain a child-focus, while meeting requirements under NDIS and Program for Students with Disability funding.